The capsule is the part of a microphone that actually turns sound waves into an electrical signal. Everything else is support hardware.

 Device and Principle of Operation

-The vast majority of microphones used in the audio industry today belong to one of the two most widespread technologies – dynamic and condenser.
+Almost every mic used in the audio industry today falls into one of two families: dynamic or condenser.

 Dynamic Microphones